Stay in the Cottages at Queenstown Harbor

 When you stay on the Eastern Shore, you will find adventure on every corner.
 Unwind, indulge, and forget about workday stresses.
 Take a lazy stroll down the tree-lined streets, stop in our unique shops and art galleries, and dine in our visitor-friendly coffee shops and renowned restaurants.

 PLUS, enjoy premier public golf with two 18-hole courses along 2.5 miles of the Chester River.
 Our professional staff takes pride in providing a private club experience at a public course price.
 All guests of the cottages have access to both courses, as well as our sister course, The Golf Club at South River, a fully-private club just outside of Annapolis, MD.

 Each of our Cottages offer a unique way to take in the Eastern Shore’s beauty.
 Nature, history, and comfort come together on the banks of the Chester River at Queenstown Harbor, offering guests a relaxing, tranquil retreat within easy reach of all the area’s wonderful amenities and things to do.

-Overlooking the second hole of the River Course, the west-facing backyards of the cottages – complete with deck or screened-in porch and fire pits – are the highlight of the property, affording guests breathtaking sunset views and access to the Chester River.
+Overlooking the second hole of the River Course, the north-facing backyards of the cottages – complete with deck or screened-in porch and fire pits – are the highlight of the property, affording guests breathtaking sunset views and access to the Chester River.

 Steps away from your Cottage, explore the nature and silence of the upland, non-tidal, and tidal ecosystems of the 205-acre preserve, String of Pearls.
 Walking trails cross-cross along the banks of the Chester River, retracing the steps of the Susquehanna Indians (arrowheads can still be found throughout the area), Colonial settlers, and traders.